British Columbia Royal Canadian Mounted Police

-"E" Division is the division of the Royal Canadian Mounted Police in the province of British Columbia, Canada's westernmost province.
-It is the largest police body in the province, providing federal and provincial services throughout the province and policing all but 12 municipalities.
-In some urban areas, some municipalities have their own police forces while neighbouring ones contract with E Division.
+"E" Division is the division of the Royal Canadian Mounted Police (RCMP) in British Columbia (BC), Canada's westernmost province.
+It is the largest police force in the province, providing federal and provincial services throughout the area and providing municipal contract policing for all but a few municipalities.
+In some urban areas, municipalities have their own police forces, while neighbouring communities contract with E Division.
 For example, Richmond is patrolled by E Division while neighbouring Vancouver has its own police force; both organizations contribute members and resources to various regional initiatives.
-E Division is the largest RCMP division, with 127 local detachments.
+E Division is the largest RCMP division, with 144 local detachments.

 Headquartered in Surrey, E Division is led by Deputy Commissioner Dwayne McDonald.
 The Division has about 7,100 sworn members along with some 1,700 civilian members and public service employees.
 Of the sworn members, about 1,000 are assigned to federal sections, 2,600 to provincial policing units, and over 3,000 members serve in municipal policing.
 The force is assisted by about 1,200 volunteer Auxiliary Constables.

 Organization

-In BC, the RCMP operates at all three levels: federal, provincial and municipal in all but 11 communities.
+In BC, the RCMP operates at all three levels: federal, provincial, and municipal contract policing, except in communities served by municipal police departments.
 In this structure, they have the ability to mobilize large numbers of police officers from within the province and across Canada in the case of a crisis, and access a wide range of specialized units to tackle local and cross jurisdictional crimes.
 Through the integration of a number of specialized police services across BC, they have established an effective means by which to deal with cross-jurisdictional crimes and provide specialized services.

 The BC RCMP is the lead agency for numerous integrated police units such as the Integrated Homicide Investigations Team, the Integrated Border Enforcement Team, the Integrated Municipal Provincial Auto Crime Team, and many others.
 These integrated teams are composed of police officers from the RCMP and municipal police departments such as Delta, Abbotsford and Vancouver.